TinosNitso/AutoCove-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.5.WebP)

 Unfortunately v1.0.5 doesn't retain highlighting properly when switching spells (like in above WebP).
 Next version will remember the highlighted text properly!
-There will be an ASM (assembly) option (probably a check-box) which removes all leading blue bytes whenever possible, or else assumes they're already removed.
-ASM will help with CashScript compatibility, because its "bytecode" is in ASM by default (currently can use `cashc --hex` for AutoCove compatibility).
+There will be an asm & hex combo-box (instant stripping etc of leading blue bytes, works with all PUSHDATAs).
+Asm should help with CashScript compatibility, because its "bytecode" is in asm by default (currently can use `cashc --hex` for AutoCove compatibility).
 The next *preturn*... covenant will support P2SH (min 3 data-pushes, max 2of2 compressed, VanityTXID compatible) returns as well as P2PKH (all correspond to 2 data-pushes).
+There will be an OpCount with the Byte Count.
+TXID lookup.
+Hex input can start with '0x' etc. And there'll be a new tabIcon based on a Wikimedia flag icon.

 There's a bug sometimes when two or more wallets are open.
 The decoder loads from the other wallet's memory somehow!
 (Will be fixed in next update.)